 Following the launch of the LP responsible investment due diligence questionnaire in November 2015, covering ESG considerations in manager selection, the PRI is in the process of finalising and publishing an advisory document for LPs on how to articulate and refine ESG provisions in fund terms in partnership with an appointed PRI signatory working group.

-PRI-PEI Responsible Investment Forum, Berlin, 28 September (held adjacent to PRI in Person 2017, details to follow)
+PRI-PEI Responsible Investment Forum, Berlin, 27-28 September (held adjacent to PRI in Person 2017)

 How-to video on CDC ESG Toolkit for Fund Managers (December 2016) is a short video to demonstrate exactly how PRI signatories can use the highly valued and free-to-use Toolkit to best effect when developing their own approaches to responsible investment in private equity.

 IIGCC-PRI guide on climate change for private equity investors (May 2016) provides guidance on assessing climate change risks and opportunities in private equity investments.

 Report on progress: Private equity (March 2016) provides the most reliable snapshot of responsible investment in private equity to date, based on 306 PRI signatories’ submissions to the PRI Reporting Framework on their private equity investments in 2014/5.